jcolag/entropy-arbitrage/2022-07-11-population.md

 * Ignore for ToC
 {:toc}

-Today marks [World Population Day](https://en.wikipedia.org/wiki/World_Population_Day).
+Today marks {% wiki World_Population_Day|World Population Day|en %}.
 I've already written about how concerns about overpopulation invariably tie to bigotry, though this day traffics more in the concerns about the concrete problems causing and resulting from a growing population, such as family planning and human rights.

 ![A large crowd seated at a theater, photographed from behind](/blog/assets/music-black-and-white-people-crowd-concert-audience-874486-pxhere.com.png "Notice how nobody complains when the population density comes from people paying top-dollar for cramped seats.")